Drivers try to protect playoff positions at tricky Charlotte

 The rest of the field is bunched very tight together with the possibility of some major point shuffling Sunday.

-Byron, a Charlotte native, starts on the pole alongside Bowman, his teammate and challenger for a spot in the second round.
+Byron, a Charlotte native, would have started on the pole alongside Bowman, his teammate and challenger for a spot in the second round.
 Byron is in the final transfer position, just two points ahead of Bowman.
+But Bowman wrecked in final practice and will have to drop to the back before the start of the race.

-The Roval uses a twists and turns through the Charlotte Motor Speedway infield with chicanes on the backstretch and frontstretch slow the cars, and, potentially increase passing on the oval portion of the track.
-An added wrinkle from last year is an overhauled backstretch chicane revamped to make it a braking and passing zone
+The Roval uses twists and turns through the Charlotte Motor Speedway infield with chicanes on the backstretch and frontstretch to slow the cars, and, potentially increase passing on the oval portion of the track.
+An added wrinkle from last year is an overhauled backstretch chicane revamped to make it a braking and passing zone.

 The chicane was only finished last week, so drivers are still adapting.